 The most important way to prevent infertility is to practice safer sex.
 Because sexually transmitted infections such as chlamydia and gonorrhea can lead to infertility, it is important to protect yourself against them, and to have them quickly diagnosed and treated if they occur.
 Excessive amounts of exercise reduce fertility in both men and women.
 Also, if weight fluctuates a lot, hormones may be thrown out of balance.
 You should talk to your doctor if you think these factors might be playing a role.

 Sometimes, infertility can be treated in the operating room.
 A laparoscopy can identify endometriosis, which may be treated at the same operation.
 Fibroids or scarring inside the uterus may also be treatable with a hysteroscope.
-In men, surgery may be used to repair varicose veins in the testes and mechanical problems of ejaculation in men.
+In men, surgery may be used to repair varicose veins in the testes and mechanical problems of ejaculation.